charlieroberts/interface.server.2/src/io/IOManager.js.md

     IM = {
       app: null,

 *defaults* is an array of module names that are loaded by default.
+TODO: read from config.js instead

       defaults: [ 'interface.server.gamepad', 'keypress' ],